-From the figure above, descriptive statistics revealed that 154 (41%) of the participants were female and 220 (59%) were male, with ages ranging from 13 to 32 years (M = 22.03, SD= 3.13).
-Regarding impairments, 47 (13%) had visual impairment, 274 (73%) had hearing impairment, 23(6%) had bodily challenges, and 30 (8%) had other unspecified physical challenges.
-Regarding ethnicity, 300 (81%) were Yoruba, 8 (2%) Hausa, 53 (14%) Igbo and 13 (3%) were from other unspecified ethnic groups.
-Regarding religious faiths, 203 (54%) were Christians, 167 (45%) Muslims, 4 (1%) practiced other unspecified religions.
-Finally, 302 (81%) of the participants were from single parent families, 69 (18%) from extended families, and 3 (1%) from unspecified family structures.
+From the figure above, descriptive statistics revealed that 154 (41%) of the participants were females and 220 (59%) were males with age ranges between 13 and 32 years old (M = 22.03, SD= 3.13).
+In terms of their impairments, 47 (13%) had visual impairment, 274 (73%) had hearing impairment, 23(6%) had bodily challenges and 30 (8%) had other unspecified physical challenges.
+The participants ethnic groups showed that 300 (81%) were Yoruba, 8 (2%) were Hausa, 53 (14%) were Igbo and 13(3%) were from other unspecified ethnic groups.
+Finally, in terms of their religious faiths, 203 (54%) were Christians, 167 (45%) were Muslims, 4(1%) practiced other unspecified religions.
+Finally, 302 (81%) of the participants were from single parent families, 69(18%) were from extended families, 3(1%) were from unspecified family structures.

-The Academic Impairment Scale (AIS), developed by Weis et.al., (2022), was used to assess academic impairment among the participants.
-The scale consists of five items rated on a 5-point Likert scale, with response options ranging from "Never," "Rarely," "Sometimes," "Often," to "Always a problem."
+The Academic Impairment Scale (AIS), developed by Weis et.al., (2022), assessed academic impairment among the study participants.
+The scale consists of five items, rated on a 5-point Likert scale, with response options ranging from "Never," "Rarely," "Sometimes," "Often," to "Always a problem."
 Sample items include: "Mixing up letters and words when I read" and "Understanding what I read."
-Higher scores indicate greater academic impairment, while lower scores reflect fewer difficulties.
+Higher scores indicate greater levels of academic impairment, while lower scores reflect fewer manifestations of such difficulties.
 The original authors reported a Cronbach's alpha of 0.93, while the present study obtained a Cronbach's alpha of 0.89, indicating high internal consistency.

 The Brief Resilient Coping Scale (BRCS) (Sinclair & Wallston, 2004) was used to measure resilient behavior.
-The BRCS is a 5-item scale rated on a 5-point Likert scale, ranging from "Does not describe me at all" to "Describes me very well".
+The BRCS is a 5-item scale rated on a 5-point Likert response format, ranging from Does not describe me at all to Describes me very well.

 Sample items include: "Regardless of what happens to me, I believe I can control my reaction to it" and "I believe I can grow in positive ways by dealing with difficult situations."
-Scores between 4 and 13 indicate low resilience, 14 to 16 reflect moderate resilience, and 17 to 20 represent high resilience.
-The original authors reported a Cronbach's alpha of 0.85, while the present study obtained a Cronbach's alpha of 0.71, indicating acceptable internal consistency.
+Scores between 4 and 13 indicate low resilient behavior; scores between 14 and 16 reflect moderate resilient behavior; and scores between 17 and 20 represent high resilient behavior.
+The original authors reported a Cronbach's alpha of 0.85 for the BRCS.
+The current study obtained a Cronbach's alpha of 0.71, indicating acceptable internal consistency.

 The Multidimensional Scale of Perceived Social Support (MSPSS) (Zimet et al., 1988) was used to assess perceived social support.
-The MSPSS is a 12-item scale comprising three subscales: support from friends, family, and significant others.
-It is rated on a 5-point Likert scale, ranging from Strongly Disagree, Disagree, Neutral, Agree, to Strongly Agree.
+The MSPSS is a 12-item scale comprising three subscales: support from friends, support from family, and support from significant others.
+It is rated using a 5-point Likert scale, ranging from Strongly Disagree, Disagree, Neutral, Agree, to Strongly Agree.
 Sample items include: "There is a special person with whom I can share my joys and sorrows" and "I have friends with whom I can share my joys and sorrows."
-The authors reported a Cronbach's alpha of 0.85 for the overall scale and the subscales alpha of 0.73 for significant others, 0.70 for family, and 0.79 for friends.
-In the present study, Cronbach's alpha for the overall scale was 0.82, with subscale alphas of 0.76 for significant others, 0.69 for family, and 0.77 for friends.
+The authors reported a Cronbach's alpha of 0.85 for the overall scale and the subscales: 0.73 for significant others support, 0.70 for family support, and 0.79 for friends support.
+In the present study, Cronbach's alpha for the overall scale was 0.82, with subscale alphas of 0.76 for significant others support, 0.69 for family support, and 0.77 for friends support.